lifedataetc/fred_extraction/README.md

 # FRED Time Series Data Collection

-This code extracts time series data from FRED and uploads it to a PostgreSQL instance running TimescaleDB.
+This code extracts time series data from FRED and uploads it to a PostgreSQL

 ## ETL Table Definition
 ```sql